Aj96-code/Attendance/README.md

 # Attendance
- A Ppp Website that was based on the concept of forms
+ A php Website that was based on the concept of forms